-Over the past ten years, the chief financial officer (CFO) role has changed significantly.
+The role of the chief financial officer (CFO) role has changed significantly over time.

-Traditionally, a financial leader’s role comprised reporting, controlling the treasury, preparing for an audit, supervising capital structure, and compliance.
+Traditionally, a CFO’s role was comprised of reporting, controlling the accounting department, preparing for an audit, supervising capital structure, and overseeing all elements of compliance.

-Today not only does the CFO handle those traditional responsibilities, but the role has evolved to include duties such as capital allocation and portfolio management.
-In other cases, the CFO manages relations with company investors and performance management.
+Today not only does the CFO handle all of those responsibilities, but the role has evolved to include duties such as capital allocation and portfolio management, taking the lead in relations with company investors, and being in charge of performance management.

 What is an Operational Chief Financial Officer?